apae89/cloud-native-toolstack-example/README.md

 ### First steps
 1. After initial start of ELK stack and FileBeat log entries will be ingested into ElasticSearch immediately.
 2. Create an index pattern "filebeat-*" to match all indices created by filebeat, as described [here](https://www.sarulabs.com/post/5/2019-08-12/sending-docker-logs-to-elasticsearch-and-kibana-with-filebeat.html)
-3. Send a GET request to service-1 via Postman or cURL
+3. Send a GET request to service-1 via Postman or cURL `curl http://localhost:8080/api/hello`
 4. ...